thunderrabbit/barefoot_rob/content/books/slow-down/0111-tj-bike-part-1.md

 When a little something according to my memory went a little something like this.

-TJ Bike is the bike I like; we don't cause trouble when we hike.
+    TJ Bike is the bike I like;
+    we don't cause trouble when we hike.
     TJ bike, TJ bike, TJ bike, TJ bike.

-TJ bike is the bike I like; we don't cause trouble when we hike.
+    TJ bike is the bike I like;
+    we don't cause trouble when we hike.
     TJ bike TJ by TJ bike, TJ Bike.

     See a river. we go through it.
-We see a mountain go do it, see a highway we go to it and just use it.
-TJ Bike TJ Bike.
-And so that was basically it on repeat in my brain.
+    We see a mountain go do it,
+    see a highway we go to it and just use it.

+    TJ Bike TJ Bike. etc

+And so that was basically it, on repeat in my brain.

 For hours and kilometers and miles of this ride.
 I made up this little rap for my bicycle it was like my my version of Dory singing Just keep